MaudBoucherit/donor_detection/insights.md

 - **1st Leaf** - People not in a married relationship and with a capital gain lower than 7k:
     - they represent 54% of all respondents,
     - among them, 95% are earning less than 50k a year.
-**=>** It's a strong indicator of people that should not be detected by the model as potential donors.
+**=>** It's a reliable indicator of people that should not be detected by the model as potential donors.
 - **Last Leaf** - People in a married relationship and who graduated from university (Bachelors, Masters, Doctorate or Prof-school):
     - they represent 14% of all respondents,
     - among them, 72% are earning more than 50k a year.
-**=>** It's a strong indicator of people that could be detected by the model as potential donors.
+**=>** It's a reliable indicator of people that could be detected by the model as potential donors.